 During English lessons children engage in a number of activities, which include speaking and listening, reading, writing and spelling.
 Children are encouraged to embed these skills in other subject areas.

 We follow the guidance of the Primary National Curriculum for mathematics with time given to both mental and written strategies and plenty of hands-on practical experience.
 All children are taught to apply their learning through reasoning and problem solving activities.
+The main programme of work followed is Power Maths.

 The teaching of the science is topic based and children are encouraged to develop enquiring minds by investigating, experimenting and questioning the things in the world around them.

-The teaching of history is topic based and the children learn about past times both in our own culture (the Tudors) and in the wider world (the Romans).
+The teaching of history is topic based and the children learn about past times both in our own culture (the Victorians) and in the wider world (the Romans).
 Whenever possible, the learning is enhanced by educational visits and participation in themed days, which incorporate a variety of activities such as drama, art and cookery.

 Geography is also topic based and children are taught key skills such as mapping as well as developing an awareness of how places differ.
 They learn about localities in Britain and the wider world.
 Visits within our local area are undertaken and the children enjoy special themed days.